California county routes in zone S: S80

 U.S. Route 80 was deleted from California legislatively in 1964, though it would be another ten years before all the U.S. Highway signage was removed from the route.
 CR S80 was defined in 1973 shortly before the last Route 80 signs had been taken down.

 In 2006, the California legislature, as part of concurrent resolution ACR 123, made the former Route 80, including County Route S80, an official historic route.

 For the short distance CR S80 runs concurrent with SR 86, it is part of the Juan Bautista de Anza National Historic Trail.
 This trail runs along the route Juan Bautista de Anza took along his expedition into California from 1775–76.

+Evan Hewes was the former superintendent of the Imperial Irrigation District.